AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/README.md

 XmlSchemaManager Class
 ======================
-AutomationML 2.1 APIClass supports the creation of schema conform xml documents for a given schema.
+Class supports the creation of schema conform xml documents for a given schema.
 It can be used to create elements with all required attributes and child elements and default values associated.
 Insertion of new child elements for a given parent at a schema is supported, guaranteeing schema conform sequences and occurrences of all children.

 Inheritance Hierarchy